 Children between the ages of 6 and 17 who have had two or more ACEs are two times more likely to be disengaged from school than are peers who have no ACEs.

-ACEs (adverse childhood experiences) are potentially traumatic events that can have negative, lasting effects on health and well-being on the individual.
+ACEs (Adverse Childhood Experiences) are potentially traumatic events that can have negative, lasting effects on health and well-being of an individual.
 See this Handout from the CDC that shows the negative effects of ACEs on an individual.